-The Committee is composed of the CEO Tatiana Rizzante, the Lead Independent Director Patrizia Polliotto and the Independent Director Secondina Giulia Ravera.
+The Committee is composed of the CEO Ms Tatiana Rizzante, the Lead Independent Director Ms Patrizia Polliotto and the Independent Director Ms Secondina Giulia Ravera.
+The Committee is coordinated by the CFO at the technical secretariat level and is assisted by the Company's ESG team as operational support.